|

 Philson at Daugaard Inn.

-the Danish police.
+by the Danish police.
 He was given food and treated very well.
+Later the same

-with a Australian to be able to go on a working party away from the camp.
-He
+to be able to go on a working party away from the camp.
+He managed to escape

 (James Philson via Finn Helmuth Pedersen)